awsdocs/aws-kms-developer-guide/doc_source/create-grant-overview.md

 ## Using grant constraints<a name="grant-constraints"></a>

-[Grant constraints](https://docs.aws.amazon.com/kms/latest/APIReference/API_GrantConstraints.html) set conditions on the permissions that the grantee principal can perform\.
+[Grant constraints](https://docs.aws.amazon.com/kms/latest/APIReference/API_GrantConstraints.html) set conditions on the permissions that the grant gives to the grantee principal\.
 Grant constraints take the place of [condition keys](policy-conditions.md) in a [key policy](key-policies.md) or [IAM policy](iam-policies.md)\.
-You cannot use condition keys in a grant\.
+Each grant constraint value can include up to 8 encryption context pairs\.
+The encryption context value in each grant constraint cannot exceed 384 characters\.

 AWS KMS supports two grant constraints, `EncryptionContextEquals` and `EncryptionContextSubset`, both of which involve the [encryption context](concepts.md#encrypt_context) in a request for a cryptographic operation\.
 These grant constraints are supported only on [grant operations](grants.md#terms-grant-operations) that include an encryption context\.

 **Note**
-You cannot use encryption context grant constraints in a grant for an asymmetric CMK\.
+You cannot use encryption context grant constraints in a grant for an asymmetric KMS key\.
 The asymmetric encryption algorithms that AWS KMS uses do not support an encryption context\.

+**EncryptionContextEquals**
+Use `EncryptionContextEquals` to specify the exact encryption context for permitted requests\.
-+ `EncryptionContextEquals` specifies that the grant applies only when the encryption context pairs in the request are an exact, case\-sensitive match for the encryption context pairs in the grant constraint\.
+`EncryptionContextEquals` requires that the encryption context pairs in the request are an exact, case\-sensitive match for the encryption context pairs in the grant constraint\.
 The pairs can appear in any order, but the keys and values in each pair cannot vary\.
+For example, if the `EncryptionContextEquals` grant constraint requires the `"Department": "IT"` encryption context pair, the grant allows requests of the specified type only when the encryption context in the request is exactly `"Department": "IT"`\.

+**EncryptionContextSubset**
+Use `EncryptionContextSubset` to require that requests include particular encryption context pairs\.
-+ `EncryptionContextSubset` specifies that the grant applies only when the encryption context in the request includes the encryption context specified in the grant constraint\.
-The encryption context in the request must be an exact, case\-sensitive match of the encryption context in the constraint, but it can also include additional encryption context pairs\.
-The pairs can appear in any order, but the keys and values in each included pair cannot vary\.
+`EncryptionContextSubset` requires that the request include all encryption context pairs in the grant constraint \(an exact, case\-sensitive match\), but the request can also have additional encryption context pairs\.
+The pairs can appear in any order, but the keys and values in each pair cannot vary\.

-Each constraint value can include up to 8 encryption context pairs\.
-The encryption context value in each constraint cannot exceed 384 characters\.
+For example, if the `EncryptionContextSubset` grant constraint requires the `Department=IT` encryption context pair, the grant allows requests of the specified type when the encryption context in the request is `"Department": "IT"`, or includes `"Department": "IT"` along with other encryption context pairs, such as `"Department": "IT","Purpose": "Test"`\.

-To specify an encryption context constraint in a grant for a symmetric CMK, use the `Constraints` parameter in the [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) operation\.
+To specify an encryption context constraint in a grant for a symmetric KMS key, use the `Constraints` parameter in the [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) operation\.
 The grant that this command creates gives the `exampleUser` permission to call the [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) operation\.
-But that permission is effective only when the encryption context in the `Decrypt` request includes a `"Department": "IT"` encryption context pair\.
+But that permission is effective only when the encryption context in the `Decrypt` request is a `"Department": "IT"` encryption context pair\.

 ```
 $ aws kms create-grant \